-Procedure Orabloc Injection

-Volume (mL) Total dose of articaine HCI (mg)
+Procedure Orabloc Injection Volume (mL) Total dose of articaine HCl (mg)

-Infiltration 0.5 mL to 2.5 mL 20 mg to 100 mg
+Infiltration 20 mg to 100

+mL mg

-Nerve block 0.5 mL to 3.4 mL 20 mg to 136 mg
+Nerve 0.5 mL to 3.4 20 mg to 136

+block mL mg

-Oral surgery 1 mL to 5.1 mL 40 mg to 204 mg
+Oral 1 mL to 5.1 40 mg to 204

+surgery mL mg

-The recommended doses serve only as a guide to the amount of anesthetic required for most routine procedures.
-The actual volumes to be used depend on a number of factors such as type and extent of surgical procedure, depth of anesthesia, degree of muscular relaxation, and condition of the patient.
-In all cases, the smallest dose that will produce the desired result should be given.
+The recommended dosages of ORABLOC in healthy adults serve only as a guide to the amount of anesthetic required for most routine dental procedures.
+The dosage to be used in adults depend on several factors such as type and extent of surgical procedure, depth of anesthesia, degree of muscular relaxation, and condition of the patient.
+In all cases, administer the lowest dosage that will produce the desired result.